 - Has a BMI greater than 35.

 Expected risks or discomforts anticipated as a result of an endoscopic procedure include:

-These expected events occur in greater than 25% or more than 25 out of 100 people who have the TIF procedure.
-They are usually mild in severity and resolve themselves shortly after surgery.
-Serious adverse events have been reported in less than 0.5% of all commercial procedures.
+Usually mild in severity and resolving themselves shortly after surgery, these expected events occur in greater than 25% of people who have the TIF procedure.
+Serious adverse events have been reported in less than 0.4% of all commercial procedures.

 Potential Adverse Events